TokardDev/MVNgine/README.md

 TGVNgine is a simple, lightweight visual novel engine built with Godot, designed to help me quickly create and prototype 2D visual novels with more flexibility than Ren'Py.

-## Getting Started

-### Prerequisites
-- Godot Engine (version 3.5 or higher recommended).
-- Basic understanding of Godot and GDScript.

 ### Installation

 1. Clone the repository.